 What do you think Blackmagic 4K vs ARRI Alexa?
 If you have any questions on the techniques used in this review video, please let us know in the comments!

-Check out ARRI Alexa Mini SLOW MOTION Footage (200 fps & 60 fps) Fruit Ninjas if you want to see a little more ARRI Alexa Mini footage!
+And for some more ARRI Alexa Mini footage, check out our ARRI Alexa Mini SLOW MOTION Footage (200 fps & 60 fps) Fruit Ninjas video!

 — Share this video: https://youtu.be/X1PveEXJd6Q